joseandrestrujillo/local-k8s-cluster/README.md

 If you have an idea or find a bug, please open an issue so we can discuss it.
 If you wish to contribute code, please open a pull request.

+## Acknowledgments

+This project is built upon the foundation laid by the fantastic work in the Ansible playbooks repository, which is licensed under the GNU General Public License v3.0.
+I extend my sincere gratitude to the original authors for their valuable contributions.

+In the process of developing local-k8s-cluster, I've built upon and modified the Ansible playbooks to accommodate the specific requirements of this tool.
+Notably, I have tailored the code to support the deployment of Kubernetes clusters with more than two nodes.

+Original Ansible Playbooks Repository: [kubeadm-cluster](https://github.com/AudelDiaz/kubeadm-cluster/tree/main).

 ## License

 This tool is based on [this repository](https://github.com/AudelDiaz/kubeadm-cluster/tree/main).